 This Saturday 16th March, let’s do our part and shout from the rooftops about Access and the simple yet meaningful ways that we can make the Arts accessible to everyone.
 Here’s how you can lend your support to Disabled Access Day:

 Download your Access Advocacy Pack here and use the icons and logos on your various social media platforms.
-I’ve added the image in my email signature below as an example.

 You can also hyperlink your images and posts to lead your network back to the amazing Access Arts Hub website for more information on upcoming events and performances.
 For more information on Disabled Access Day, please click here.

-Paul Adams is the Learning and Engagement Manager of the Singapore Repertory Theatre where his focuses on facilitating and managing arts education programmes and participation opportunities across education, community outreach and venue-based programmes.
+Paul Adams is the Learning and Engagement Manager of the Singapore Repertory Theatre where he focuses on facilitating and managing arts education programmes and participation opportunities across education, community outreach and venue-based programmes.
 He is part of a team driving the Access Arts Hub, a consortium of organisations and individuals championing better access to the arts for persons with disabilities.